cds-snc/canadalogin-static-website/website/src/fr/users/trouble-signing-in/mot-de-passe-oublie.md

 6. Cliquez sur « Continuer ».

 7. Félicitations!
 Vous avez réinitialisé votre mot de passe et la connexion a réussi.
 Votre redirection va être effectuée vers le programme ou service auquel vous cherchiez à accéder.
 Vous recevrez également un courriel vous informant du changement que vous venez de faire.
 Vous pouvez ignorer ce courriel.

-<a id="account-incomplete"></a>
-### What to do if it says your account is incomplete
-If you receive an error message saying your password cannot be reset because your account is incomplete, it means you did not finish setting up your account during sign up.

-At this time, we cannot reset passwords online for incomplete accounts.
-We apologize for the inconvenience.

-We recommend creating a new account using a different email address.